Months Of The Year Polish

 Q: Are there any mnemonic devices to help me remember the months?

 A: Creating your own mnemonic devices is highly effective.
 Try associating each month with an image or a personal memory related to that time of year.
-For example, associate lipiec (July) with the image of a linden tree.
+To give you an idea, associate lipiec (July) with the image of a linden tree.

 Q: Where can I find more resources to practice my Polish?